LiDlab/TransDSI/README.md

 ### DSI binding site inference
 To investigate the regions of the input DUB and/or candidate SUB sequence that contribute the most to the interaction

-use `run_PairExplainer.py` script with the following options:
+use `run_PairExplainer.py` script with the following parameters:

 * `feat_mask_obj`             str, The object of feature mask that will be learned (`dsi` - DSI, `dub` - DUB, `sub` - SUB)
 * `dub`             str, Uniprot ID of the queried DUB